ruibin-wang/Learning-note/Knowledge graph embedding.md

     <img src=./Pictures/KG_embedding/figure9.png>

-2. Embedding methods
+2. Knowledge representation learning models

-    * Translation models
+    * Translational distance models

         <font color=DarkGreen>*Use distance-based measures to generate the similarity score for a pair of entities and their relationship.*</font>